SringayKeno/stock-analysis/README.md

 ## Overview of Project: Explain the purpose and background of this analysis.

+Steve has asked us to assist him on analysis of a handful of of green energy stocks.
 ## Results:
 ### Using images and examples of your code, compare the stock performance between 2017 and 2018